Latest News

 The Swedish autonomous trucking firm Einride announced on Wednesday that it had agreed to become public in the U.S. via a merger between Legato Merger Corp III and a blank-check company.
 This deal valued the company at approximately $1.8 billion.

-Listing comes after a surge of electric vehicle startups that went public during pandemic-era SPAC with the goal of capitalizing on huge demand for clean energy vehicles and government incentives to purchase battery-powered automobiles.
+Listing comes after a surge of electric-vehicle startup companies went public during pandemic boom SPAC with the goal of capitalizing on huge demand for clean energy vehicles and government incentives to purchase battery-powered automobiles.

 Einride wants to increase its growth by attracting up to $100,000,000 in private equity investment.
-The deal was also strengthened by the $100m it raised from institutional investors in October.
+The deal was also boosted by the $100m it raised from investors, including EQT Ventures in October.

 (source: Reuters)